October 3, 2024

 Depending on the loan-to-value ratio and other variables, your requirement to pay mortgage insurance lasts either 11 years or the duration of the loan amount.

 What if a borrower wants to make a larger down payment anyway?
-Even though a 20% down payment is not a mortgage insurance-killer, the benefits of doing so include a more affordable loan–your principal balance is lower and the interest charged is therefore less over time, too.
+Even though a 20% down payment is not a mortgage insurance killer, the benefits of doing so include a more affordable loan–your principal balance is lower, and the interest charged is,, therefore,, less over time, too.

-They also include a faster loan payoff and without a penalty for paying off the mortgage early.
+They also include a faster loan payoff without penalty for paying off the mortgage early.
 You have to read the fine print on conventional loans to determine whether they feature a penalty when you pay off early, sell the home, or refinance it.

 FHA loans do not need such stipulations in the fine print because federal law prohibits the lender from charging FHA borrowers to pay off their mortgage loans early.